Acupuncture for Trigeminal NeuralgiaAcupuncture Traditional Chinese Medicine Treatment for Trigeminal Neuralgia

 Acupuncture and Chinese herbal medicine may help

-- Relieve pain – There are a few researches showed that acupuncture can reduce the pain from trigeminal neuralgia.
+- Relieve pain – There are a few researches showed that acupuncture may reduce the pain from trigeminal neuralgia.
 Depends on the distribution of the nerve pain, we may choose different acupuncture points.

 - Improve energy and sleep;